|

 A Shawnee tribal tale of American Indian folklore and history, this story tells how the first Medicine Man came to be.
 This workshop has combined the talents of several local artists and educators.
 Our actors have gained experience in the following areas: drumming with Barb Pitcher, of Common Unity in Rhythm, props creation with Missy Morrow of Dune Grass Studios, costume design with Alice Gambel and Lynn Whalen, and, of course, drama and improv throughout the rehearsal process.

-Snacks Provided by the Book Nook & Java Shop
+TOWL logo Snacks provided by the Book Nook & Java Shop

 Almost, Maine